-You’ve probably heard that eating rainbow fruits and vegetables is highly beneficial, and this statement applies to a keto diet too.
-Read on to know which keto fruits and vegetables you should enjoy.
+You’ve probably heard all about the benefits of eating rainbow fruits and vegetables.
+And this statement applies to a low-carb diet like keto, too.
+Read on to know which keto fruits and vegetables you should enjoy.Jump to Recipe

 Avocados: What a fantastic heart-healthy source of potassium, folate, vitamin C, and vitamin K!
-Avocados are high in fiber and are great for the digestive system as well.
+Avocados are high-fiber low-carb fruits that are great for the digestive system as well.
 One 3.5 ounce serving of avocado consists of only 1.5 grams of net carbs, making it ideal for a keto lifestyle.

-Lemons: These are an ideal keto fruit, containing a high amount of vitamin C, potassium, and Vitamin B6.
+Lemons: These are ideal keto fruit, containing a high amount of vitamin C, potassium, and Vitamin B6.
 An average-sized lemon consists of just 4 grams of net carbs, so enjoy them while flavoring your seafood dishes and fresh lemon tea.

-Berries: When you think of keto fruits, berries are probably at the top of your list.
-They're sweet, high in fiber, and usually low in sugar, calories, and carbs making them an ideal addition to your keto menu.
-Berries that you can have on a keto diet include strawberries, blueberries, and raspberries.
-Strawberries are high in vitamin C and low in carbs and have great immunity-boosting properties.
+You can enjoy many of these low-carb fruits on a keto diet including strawberries, blueberries, and raspberries.
+Strawberries are high in vitamin C and low in carbs, and have great immunity-boosting properties.
 Blueberries, an all-around superfruit, are enriched with vitamin K, manganese, and vitamin C. They are rich in antioxidants and protect the body against inflammation, the aging process, and diseases.
-Raspberries are perhaps the healthiest berries for a ketogenic diet, due to their high levels of antioxidants, so they can protect you against a lot of diseases and infections.
+Raspberries are perhaps the healthiest berries for a ketogenic diet due to their high levels of antioxidants so that they can protect you against a lot of diseases and infections.

 Enjoy this delicious keto berry salad recipe!